panthp/notable/README.md

 Once the application is running, you can access it at `http://localhost`.

-### API Endpoints

-- `GET /`: Returns a simple "Hello, World!" message.
-- `GET /items/`: Fetches the first item from the database.

 ## Development

 To modify and test the application locally without Docker: